Update methods¶

 By default, Argo CD Image Updater will use the value found in the Application

-spec at .spec.source.targetRevision as Git branch to checkout, commit to
+spec at .spec.source.targetRevision as Git branch to check out, commit to

 and push back the changes it made.
 In some scenarios, this might not be what